Notizie

 • A petition to ban fast fashion advertising across Europe: you still have the time to sign!

-• A youth manifesto (which will be published soon) detailing a vision for a more sustainable future, crafted by young activists from all over Europe.
+• A youth manifesto detailing a vision for a more sustainable future, crafted by young activists from all over Europe.

 These documents were presented to MEPs, culminating in engaging discussions with Italian, French, Romanian, and Belgian MEPs, as well as representatives of the EU Commission.